kamanashisroy/aroop/README.md

 ```
 a/aroop$ export VALAC=/opt/vala-26/bin/valac # skip this if it is installed right version to default location
+a/aroop$ cp /opt/vala-26/lib/pkgconfig/libvala-0.26.pc /usr/lib/pkgconfig/ # skip this if it is installed right version to default location
 a/aroop$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/vala-26/lib # skip this if it is installed right version to default location
 a/aroop$ ldconfig # skip this if it is installed right version to default location
 ```